 - World Health Organization Ethical Standards and Procedures for Research with Human Beings

 Lastly, audio audits should be part of a broader strategy for monitoring the quality of your survey data.
-Check out this article for more insight on the practical ways that SurveyCTO can help enhance your efforts.
+Read this blog post for more insight on the practical ways that SurveyCTO can help enhance your efforts, and check out our documentation on Keeping Your Data Secure for tips related to secure data collection.